czeildi/shiny-intro-workshop-datafest-2019/shiny_steps.md

 **Q**: Add a new tab and a new user input widget to show min/max/avg/median of age by year, country, education level.

 *Hint*: use `selectInput(..., choices = c("min", "max", "mean", "median"))` to control the shown metric.

+## Optional assignments to work on at home

+- use a different `id` for the shown table. check if the app is still working
+- use `tableOutput` and `renderTable` instead of `dataTableOutput` and `renderDataTable`.
+What is the difference?
+- add a new completely empty tab with some title
+- Show the current value of the period slider with a `textOutput` and `renderText`, in the `sidebarPanel`, below the slider.
+- Add the option of filtering for an arbitrary subset of countries.
+(Hint: use `checkboxGroupInput`).
+[Reference here](https://shiny.rstudio.com/gallery/widget-gallery.html)
+- Add a new tab with a plot on ratio of all births by education, regardless of mother's age.
+(Hint: for aggregating you can use `dplyr::group_by` and `dplyr::summarise`)
+- Create an entirely new shiny app which uses a built-in dataset, e.g. diamonds.
+Show an arbitrary plot of your choice.